 8 The Cream of the Society are said to have originated in the north where the temperature is usually below freezing (Baskin and Robins 1983)

 9 In fact they are not so much "chiefs" as they are smelly, since very few of them ever bother to wipe their behinds.

-10 This is, of course, clearly a sexual allusion when spoken by Muslims, as noted long ago by Burpen (1872)
+10 This is, of course, clearly a sexual allusion when spoken by politicval candidates, as noted long ago by Burpen (1872)

-11 Using gutterchronology, Parson (1972) argued that the name "Milch" was the name for a technical heiffer in Althochdorks.
+11 Using gutterchronology, Parson (1972) argued that the term "Milch" was the name for a technical heifer in ancient pre-Bovidian geo-illogic times.
 Mead (1974), however, disputed this by stating that only the chief's daughters were technical heifers and everyone else made hay under the palms.
-Nowadays, however, we know that one man's Mead is no different than another man's Parson, so the argument is mutated.
+Nowadays, however, we know that one anthropologist's Mead is no different than another anthropologist's Parsons, so the argument has mutated.

 12 Due to this overt racism, it is worthwhile asking if the dominating glass is half full of it or running on empty.

 13 My informants said that they are called this because they are so lazy and only give about two percent effort in their work.

 14 Based on 18 months fieldwork I am certainly in a position to verify that this place is a hole alright.
 I would not go back if you gave me a post-doctoral grant (well maybe for a MacArthur Grant, but not for some lousy NSF chickenfeed reimbursement).
 The other problem is that they are such wholesome milksops that it drives me to drink.